Manchester City 1-0 Chelsea

 It was understandable when the mission was clearly to frustrate City and for 45 minutes it delivered a measure of success as Guardiola's side were restricted - it was after they conceded a goal that matters became confusing.

-Chelsea still refused to offer up any sign of ambition and even when they did attacks fizzled out tamely, with some ironic cheers from the visiting fans when they won a corner late on and also when Alonso's timid shot drifted wide in stoppage time.
+Chelsea still refused to offer any sign of ambition and even when they did attacks fizzled out tamely, with some ironic cheers from the visiting fans when they won a corner late on and also when Alonso's timid shot drifted wide in stoppage time.

+"We didn't create any chances.
+It was complicated," said Blues forward Eden Hazard.

+"Once we had the ball, we were immediately surrounded by three or four players.
+We wasted some simple passes and we didn't play a good game."

-Olivier Giroud only appeared as a substitute with 13 minutes left while Alvaro Morata's introduction came with seconds to go at the expense of Eden Hazard.
+Giroud only appeared as a substitute with 13 minutes left, while Alvaro Morata's introduction came with seconds to go at the expense of Hazard.

+"When the manager plays me up front, I try to give everything," Belgium international Hazard added.
+"It's difficult to play a good game when you only touch the ball three times.

+"If Giroud or Morata had played up front, it would have been easier to play those long balls.
+With me, it's a little bit more complicated - but I tried my best."

 It was all a far cry from the Chelsea side that showed such ambition and drive to turn a half-time deficit around to win here en route to becoming Premier League champions last season.